juniordiscart/local-wordpress-docker-https/README.md

 ## Setting up local site address and certificates

-With the Wordpress site data imported in the database, some changes to the data have to be made to reflect that it's no longer running on the server of your hosting provider.
+With the WordPress site data imported in the database, some changes to the data have to be made to reflect that it's no longer running on the server of your hosting provider.
 Otherwise, some plugins or processes may redirect you back to the live site.

-To do this, you first have to decide on a local name for your site, e.g. if your live site was called `mywebsite.com`, consider for this local version the name `mywebsite.dev`, or `mywebsite.test`.
+To do this, you first have to decide on a local name for your site, e.g. if your live site was called `mywebsite.com`, consider for this local version `mywebsite.dev`, or `mywebsite.test`.
 Some plugins, like [Slider Revolution](https://www.sliderrevolution.com/faq/licensing-information-for-staging-sites-and-localhost/), will accept the same license key if your website address has a 'development' extension.